P-p-H-d/mlib/README.md

 ##### bool name_empty_p(const name_t concurrent)

 Return true if the container is empty, false otherwise.
-This method is only defined if the base container exports the TEST_EMPTY operator.
+This method is only defined if the base container exports the `EMPTY_P` operator.

 ##### void name_set_at(name_t concurrent, key_t key, value_t value)